Latest Vaccine News and Resources

 - Take steps to prevent the spread of COVID-19

 The best way to prevent the spread of COVID-19 is to get the vaccine, which is free and widely available.
 Find a vaccination site near you on our vaccine site map.
-Once you are fully vaccinated, you do not need to stay away from others or get tested if you’ve been around someone who has COVID-19, unless you have symptoms.
+Based on evolving evidence, CDC recommends fully vaccinated people get tested 5-7 days after close contact with a person with suspected or confirmed COVID-19.
 People are considered fully vaccinated:

 - 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or